ACM Celebrations of Women in Computing

-The goal of the ACM-W Celebrations of Women in Computing is to connect technical women who are working/studying within a particular geographical location – with locations that could be a single city, a state or group of states, a country, or several countries.
+ACM Celebrations of Women in Computing connect technical women who are working/studying within a particular geographical location – with locations that could be a single city, a state or group of states, a country, or several countries.
 These conferences build community and break down feelings of isolation.
 Our intention is to reach the broadest possible populations through an international network of self-sustaining small conferences, dovetailing when possible with ACM-W chapters.

-ACM-W provides $3,000 for each celebration, and also raises and disburses corporate sponsorship.
+ACM-W provides $3,000 for each celebration, and also collects, tracks and disburses corporate sponsorship.
 Each celebration organizing committee is responsible for additional fundraising within their conference area.
 The goal is to keep the costs as low as possible for student attendees, with registration fees in the $0-$50 USD range.
-If you are interested in becoming a sponsor for this project, please contact Valerie Barr for more information.

 Not convinced yet?
 Check out…